Git Quick Start Guide

 git config --global --add safe.directory "*"

-Note: This command should be executed in the new account.
+Note: This command should be executed under the new account.

 Warning: the ECDSA host key

-When you encounter this warning while committing to GitHub: Warning: the ECDSA host key for 'github.com' differs from the key for the IP address '192.30.255.112', it means your SSH client has previously authenticated a different host matching the target IP address.
+When you encounter this warning while committing to GitHub: Warning: the ECDSA host key for 'github.com' differs from the key for the IP address '192.30.255.112', it means your SSH client has authenticated another host that matches the target IP address.

 To resolve this issue, follow these steps:

-1. Remove the old key from the known hosts file:
+1. Delete the old key from the known hosts file:

-Open the ~/.ssh/known_hosts file with a text editor (Windows users should locate it in %UserProfile%\.ssh\known_hosts) and find the corresponding entry (referencing the IP address and hostname), then delete the corresponding line.
+Open the ~/.ssh/known_hosts file with a text editor (Windows users should find the file at %UserProfile%\.ssh\known_hosts) and locate the corresponding entry (refer to the IP address and hostname), then delete the corresponding line.

-For example, in the known_hosts file, find an entry like:
+For example, in the known_hosts file, find an entry like this:

 1